Robert Southey: Life

+In 1819 Southey accompanied the Scottish civil engineer Thomas Telford, whom Southey nicknamed the “Colossus of Roads” on a tour of inspection of Telford’s works in Scotland.
+These included the Caledonian Canal (which would open three years later) and a number of Telford's roads, bridges, and harbour works.
+Southey’s account of the tour, Journal of a Tour in Scotland in 1819, gives detailed descriptions of Telford’s engineering projects and records Southey’s own impressions of the Scottish landscape and people.

+In 1821, Southey wrote A Vision of Judgment, to commemorate George III, in the preface to which he attacked Byron who, as well as responding with a parody, The Vision of Judgment (see below), mocked him frequently in Don Juan.

-In 1837, Edith died and Southey remarried, to Caroline Anne Bowles, also a poet, on 4 June 1839.
+In 1837, Edith died, and Southey remarried, to Caroline Anne Bowles, also a poet, on 4 June 1839.
 The marriage broke down, not least because of his increasing dementia.
-His mind was giving way when he wrote a last letter to his friend Landor in 1839, but he continued to mention Landor's name when generally incapable of mentioning anyone.
+His mind was giving way when he wrote a last letter to his friend Walter Savage Landor in 1839, but he continued to mention Landor's name when generally incapable of mentioning anyone.
 He died on 21 March 1843 and was buried in the churchyard of Crosthwaite Church, Keswick, where he had worshipped for forty years.
-There is a memorial to him inside the church, with an epitaph written by his friend, William Wordsworth.
+There is a memorial to him inside the church, with an epitaph written by his friend William Wordsworth.

 Southey was also a prolific letter writer, literary scholar, essay writer, historian and biographer.
 His biographies include the life and works of John Bunyan, John Wesley, William Cowper, Oliver Cromwell and Horatio Nelson.
 The last has rarely been out of print since its publication in 1813 and was adapted as the 1926 British film Nelson.

 He was a generous man, particularly kind to Coleridge's abandoned family, but he incurred the enmity of many, including Hazlitt as well as Byron, who felt he had betrayed his principles in accepting pensions and the laureateship, and in retracting his youthful ideals.